-About the Rubell Family Collection and Contemporary Arts Foundation
+About the Rubell Family Collection/Contemporary Arts Foundation

 The collection is constantly expanding and features such well-known artists as Jean-Michel Basquiat, Keith Haring, Jeff Koons, Cady Noland, Yayoi Kusama, Cindy Sherman and Kara Walker.
-In addition to displaying internationally established artists, the RFC actively acquires, exhibits and champions emerging artists working at the forefront of contemporary art.
+In addition to displaying internationally established artists, the foundation actively acquires, exhibits and champions emerging artists working at the forefront of contemporary art.

-Each year the Foundation presents thematic exhibitions drawn from the collection with accompanying catalogs.
+Each year the foundation presents thematic exhibitions drawn from the collection with accompanying catalogs.
 These exhibitions often travel to museums around the world.
 Recent exhibitions have been presented at the Detroit Institute of Arts, San Francisco’s Asian Art Museum, the San Antonio Museum of Art and Madrid’s Fundación Santander.

-The Foundation also maintains an internship program, an ongoing lecture series and an extensive artwork loan program to facilitate exhibitions at museums around the world.
-Its ongoing partnership with Miami-Dade County Public Schools enables thousands of schoolchildren to visit and engage with the Foundation every year.
-In addition, the Foundation has a public research library containing over 40,000 volumes and a comprehensive contemporary art bookstore.
+The foundation also maintains an internship program, an ongoing lecture series and an extensive artwork loan program to facilitate exhibitions at museums around the world.
+Its ongoing partnership with Miami-Dade County Public Schools enables thousands of schoolchildren to visit and engage with the foundation every year.
+In addition, the foundation has a public research library containing over 40,000 volumes and a comprehensive contemporary art bookstore.